-IF YOU´RE THINKING ABOUT buying a home on the Orihuela Costa, either for use as a holiday getaway or a permanent home in Spain, it´s vital to research different areas before you start your property search.
+IF YOU'RE THINKING ABOUT buying a home on the Orihuela Costa, either for use as a holiday getaway or a permanent home in Spain, it's vital to research different areas before starting your property search.

 After all, we decided to live here, and when it comes to affordability, accessibility, overall safety, and quality of local services, as a country, Spain is hard to beat.

-Florida in the USA offers typically large family homes that offer unbelievable value, but with a median flight time of comfortably under three hours, Spain is undeniably more immediately accessible.
+Florida in the USA offers typically large family homes that provide unbelievable value, but with a median flight time of comfortably under three hours, Spain is undeniably more immediately accessible.

 Location, location, location.
 Where is La Zenia?